mui/material-ui/docs/data/material/migration/migration-v4/migration-v4.md

 Material UI v5 includes many bug fixes and improvements over v4.

-Chief among these improvements is the new styling engine, which offers significant advancements in performance as well as a more enjoyable developer experience.
+Chief among these improvements is the new styling engine, which offers significant advancements in performance when it comes to dynamic styles, as well as a more enjoyable developer experience.

 Additionally, v5 is the only version that supports React 18, so you will need to migrate to take advantage of the latest React features.